 - Changing beneficiaries of a trust is treated as a Land Title Act 180(10) modification.
 Changing beneficiaries creates a new trust for land title purposes and requires the submission of the new trust document attached to a Form Declaration in support of the Form A – Transfer.

 - Failure to submit the original trust instrument to the land title office.
+For example, when submitting a Form A, B or C, the original trust instrument is not attached to a form declaration.

 - A subsequent dealing with the land by the trustee is not authorized by the terms of the trust.